 Also Read: The Emblems of Christmas

-Kerala is a place where you can see backwater, lagoons, beaches, hill stations, Spice plantations, jungles, heritage towns, etc but you should also know that Kerala is home to 18.38% Christians, hence Christmas is celebrated in a grand scale.
+Kerala is a place where you can see backwater, lagoons, beaches, hill stations, Spice plantations, jungles, heritage towns, etc but you should also know that Kerala is home to 18.38% Christians, hence Christmas is celebrated on a grand scale.

-Onam and Christmas are the two main festivals of Kerala and is also known for some beautiful churches and cathedrals where Christmas carols are sung.
+Onam and Christmas are the two main festivals of Kerala and are also known for some beautiful churches and cathedrals where Christmas carols are sung.
 It is the time for family reunions, Christmas cakes, lightning, presents, the crib.

 Also Read: Top 10 Web Sites for Sending Greeting Cards